72 Biology

 Images

-This is a British Columbia created resource.Animal Dissection Images (CC BY-SA) by various
+This is a British Columbia created resource.Animal Dissection Images by various (CC BY-SA).

 A collection of animal dissection images created by BCIT.
 Images include bony fish, clams, dogfish, frogsm pigeons, rats, and squids.